Projects

 Students Connected was directly assessed using rubrics adapted from the Valid Assessment of Learning in Undergraduate Education (VALUE) and indirectly assessed through internal surveys, focus groups, National Survey of Student Engagement (NSSE), and Faculty Survey of Student Engagement (FSSE) data.

-The CHSE’s purpose now is the maintain an answer to the question, “to what extent do all graduates participate in experiential learning?”
+The CHSE’s purpose now is to maintain an answer to the question, “to what extent do all graduates participate in experiential learning?”
 Results are forthcoming.